 Dive into the maps below and please reach out with any questions to our Grassroots Organizer Kenna Patiño Kenna@healutah.org

 Uranium Industry in San Juan County, Utah

-HEAL Utah has been fighting against radioactive and nuclear waste for over 20 years and the fight is not yet won.
 The uranium industry in Utah is longstanding and has a painful history throughout the state, as its negative impacts remain long after parts of the industry close.
 Uranium issues remain significant today and the active, and inactive, industry continues to threaten the health of surrounding communities and the natural world.

-Explore this map below or here.
+Explore this map here

 About Riley Nevins, HEAL Utah GIS Intern

 Riley is a University of Utah graduate, where he received his Bachelor’s in Geography with an emphasis on Global Climates and Earth Landscapes.
 He also focused on, and has completed his certification in, applied Geographic Information Systems (GIS).
 It’s with this focus that he has created HEAL Utahs interactive maps.

 When Riley isn’t working, he is hiking and recreating in the outdoors, especially in the Wasatch and throughout southern Utah.

 Growing up in Utah studying, and recreating, he values the communities and landscape that collectively create the space he calls home.
 He hopes to work towards creating a healthier and more environmentally friendly future for Utah.